ABCxFF/diepindepth/protocol/serverbound.md

 ## **`0x00` Init Packet**

 The first packet, and the only unencoded one.
-This packet is sent to initiate the connection, and it gives information like build, admin password, party link, and some other "debug values."
+This packet is sent to initiate the connection and it contains information such as the build, admin password, party link, and some other "debug values."

 Format:
 > `00 string(build hash) string(dev password) string(party code) vu(debug val)`